 Then just drop by one of the Berlin Tourist Info Centres! visitBerlin promotes accessible tourism and is happy to advise you.

-Berlin Tourist Info Centre at the Central Station:
+- Berlin Tourist Info Centre at the main station

-Berlin Tourist Info Centre in the Park Inn Berlin Alexanderplatz
+- Berlin Tourist Info Centre at the Park Inn by Radisson Berlin Alexanderplatz

 Even more tips on how you can experience Berlin accessible: